Driving Rocky Mountain National Park- A Rookies Guide

 Contributed by Robert Stauffer

-During our recent vacation in Colorado, we decided to take a drive through Rocky Mountain National Park.
-We stayed in Fort Colllins, which is about an hour away from Rocky Mountain, but there are other places to stay closer to the park, if that is your main objective.
+We stayed in Fort Colllins, which is about an hour away from Rocky Mountain, but there are other places to stay closer to the park, if visiting the park is the main objective of being in the area.
 The most popular is Estes Park.
 There is also camping available in Rocky Mountain National Park itself.
+Rocky Mountain National Park is also very close to Denver, and makes a great out of the city day trip for people visiting the Colorado capital city.

 Our drive from Fort Collins was a bit of an adventure in it's own right... winding mountainous roads, with a beautiful flowing creak, that apparently would have preferred to be a raging river..